Trithemian Web™

 After that I apprenticed a cabinet maker and began learning the carpentry trade.
 I met a like minded individual who wanted to work with me, so we did some jobs together.
 But I moved on to my next love – tennis.
 I taught at a racquet club for several years.
 That was one of the most rewarding times of my life.

 I left tennis behind and apprenticed a marine construction expert.
 I learned how to build docks, seawalls and revetments.
 I left that company and started my own dock building enterprise with one of the members of my old band.
 I sold my share of the company to him several years later.
-He built it into a large and successful company.
+He built it into a large and successful venture.

 I got back together with my carpentry friend, Barry Ross, and we began renovating historic Charleston homes.
 We were both perfectionists, so we were in great demand.
 I worked with Barry, on and off, for fifteen years.